 When staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
-This will be done in accordance with the school's Records Management Policy.
+This will be done in accordance with the Information and Records Management Society's Toolkit for Schools.

 8. Sharing personal data

 We will not normally share personal data with anyone else, but may do so where: